openshift/ci-docs/content/en/docs/getting-started/useful-links.md

 * Slack
     * `#announce-testplatform`: general announcements and outages.
 Usage is limited to the DPTP team, please do not post messages there.
-    * `#forum-testplatform`: general queries and discussion for the test platform.
+    * `#forum-ocp-testplatform`: general queries and discussion for the test platform.
 Workflows exist within the channel (click on `+` by message box to see them) to interact with the Test Platform team:
       * `Ask a Question`: general question for the team.
 Please provide as many details and links as possible to help us answer quickly.
       * `Report CI Outage`: if there is a systemic outage in the CI use this workflow, and we will look at it ASAP.
       * `Request PR Review`: if `dptp` is listed as approvers for one or more files in your PR use this to notify us of your request for review.